spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/signals.md

 ---

-Signals are a crucial tool within the Oryx framework, offering a clean and efficient reactivity API for components.
+Signals offer a clean and efficient reactivity API for components in the Oryx framework.
 They allow for the declarative formulation of component logic while seamlessly integrating with observables from domain services.

-## Implementation of Signals in Oryx
+## Implementation of signals in Oryx

 The Oryx implementation of signals has a core mechanism and a simplified API.
 The core is well-suited for advanced usage, while the simplified API is sufficiently robust for most components.
 This document focuses on the simplified API.